Dr Robert Harland

 Since joining Loughborough University in 2008, Robert has undertaken several roles.
 In research, he currently leads the Urbanism theme for the University’s Built Environment Beacon.
 In 2016 he was elected to Senate, adding to his work as chair of the School’s Learning and Teaching Committee (2011–14).
 In learning and teaching he has played a leading role in establishing postgraduate and undergraduate education in graphic design at Loughborough, having led the establishment of postgraduate provision in the field in 2015, and the refashioning of undergraduate education since 2017 as a programme director.

-Throughout my career I have also been active in design education, as a member of the education committees for the Chartered Society of Designers, the International Society of Typographic Designers, and presently as inaugural chair of the Graphic Design Educators' Network.
-This has been supplemented with undertaking several undergraduate and postgraduate external examination roles at Northumbria University (2014–present), University of Leeds (2011-15), University of Chester (2009–14), and Bath Spa University (2008–2012).
+Throughout his career Robert has been active in design organisations.
+In 2017 he was elected to the Design Research Society Council, and he has previously been a member of the education committees for the International Society of Typographic Designers, Chartered Society of Designers, and inaugural Chair of the Graphic Design Educators' Network (2014–19).
+He has also undertaken several postgraduate and undergraduate external examiner roles at the Northumbria University (2014–18), University of Leeds (2011-15), University of Chester (2009–14), and Bath Spa University (2008–2012).